-- [1] There shall be no limit on the number of political signs per lot. - [2] Political signs may be placed up to the right-of-way line, but shall not be placed in public rights-of-way or on public land for any reason. - [3] Political signs may not be placed more than thirty (30) days before the election and must be taken down twenty-four (24) hours after the election has been completed.
+- [1] There shall be no limit on the number of political signs per lot. - [2] Political signs may be placed up to the right-of-way line, but shall not be placed in public rights-of-way or on public land for any reason. - [3] Political signs may not be placed more than forty-five (45) days before Election Day and must be taken down five (5) days after Election Day.
+54